 A big THANK YOU to everyone who participated in our latest edition of #OfficeHours, presented by TopResume!
-You asked some great questions on how to make a career change, and it was a pleasure to share my job-search advice and career tips.
+You asked some great questions on how to change careers, and it was a pleasure to share my job-search advice and career tips.

-Below is a link to the video from our Live Chat, along with a summary of my tips for making a career change, and my responses to your questions on switching jobs.
-For more career advice and information about upcoming events, please like us on Facebook and sign up for our free, weekly newsletter.
+Below is a link to the video from our Live Chat and my responses to some of your questions on switching jobs.
+For more career advice and information about upcoming events, please follow us on Twitter and LinkedIn, like us on Facebook, and sign up for our free, weekly newsletter.

 #OfficeHours Live Chat: Changing Careers

 Q1: How do I explain that I'm a good fit when I don't have a traditional background for the role?